omise/omise-go/README.md

 # COMPLIANCE WARNING

-Card data should never transit through your server.
-This library provides means to create tokens on the server side but should only be used for testing or **only if you currently have a valid PCI-DSS Attestation of Compliance (AoC) delivered by a certified QSA Auditor.**
+Credit Card data should never transfer through your server.
+This library provides a means to create tokens on the server-side, but should only be used for testing or **only if you currently have a valid PCI-DSS Attestation of Compliance (AoC) delivered by a certified QSA Auditor.**

-Instead we recommend that you follow our guide on how to safely [collect credit information](https://www.omise.co/collecting-card-information).
+Instead, we recommend that you follow our guide on how to safely [collect credit information](https://www.omise.co/collecting-card-information).

 # USAGE

-See [godoc.org][0] in tandem with the [Omise API Documentation][1] for usage instruction.
+See [godoc.org][0] in tandem with the [Omise API Documentation][1] for usage instructions.

 Example: